MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/ifs/flt-parameters-for-irp-mj-write.md

 Pointer to a buffer that contains the data to be written to the file.
 This member is optional and can be NULL if a MDL is provided in **MdlAddress**.
 See **Remarks**.

 **MdlAddress**
 Address of a memory descriptor list (MDL) that describes the buffer that the **WriteBuffer** member points to.
-This member is optional and can be **NULL** if a buffer is provided in **writeBuffer**.
+This member is optional and can be **NULL** if a buffer is provided in **WriteBuffer**.
 See **Remarks**.

 ## Remarks

 The [**FLT_PARAMETERS**](https://docs.microsoft.com/windows-hardware/drivers/ddi/fltkernel/ns-fltkernel-_flt_parameters) structure for IRP_MJ_WRITE operations contains the parameters for a write operation represented by a callback data ([**FLT_CALLBACK_DATA**](https://docs.microsoft.com/windows-hardware/drivers/ddi/fltkernel/ns-fltkernel-_flt_callback_data)) structure.
 It is contained in an FLT_IO_PARAMETER_BLOCK structure.

-If both a **writeBuffer** and **MdlAddress** buffer are provided, it is recommended that minifilters use the MDL.
+If both a **WriteBuffer** and **MdlAddress** buffer are provided, it is recommended that minifilters use the MDL.
 The memory that **WriteBuffer** points to is valid when it is a user mode address being accessed within the context of the calling process, or if it is a kernel mode address.

 If a minifilter changes the value of **MdlAddress**, then after its post operation callback, Filter Manager will free the MDL currently stored in **MdlAddress** and restore the previous value of **MdlAddress**.